 Highlights and party lights.
 Note some closing points that will be important later in the evening.
 These could be very much appreciated later…”taxis are on the company account”, or, “the office opens at 1100 tomorrow”, or “the band is playing an extra hour until 0100”.
 These are good news points.
 They are easy to make and very appropriate for you to make.

-And finally.
 Round off your speech with a toast along the lines of…”To ourselves, To absent friends and To future possibilities”.

 Party…party.
 Now it’s time to relax and enjoy the party.
 Roll on next year.